California Building Industry Association

-The California Building Industry Association (CBIA) is a state trade association in the United States.
-Headquartered in Sacramento, CA, the CBIA's mission is to advocate on behalf of the housing and the building industry.
+The California Building Industry Association is a statewide trade association based in Sacramento representing thousands of member companies including homebuilders, trade contractors, architects, engineers, designers, suppliers and industry professionals in the homebuilding, multi-family and mixed-use development markets.
+CBIA members build nearly 9 out of 10 new housing units built in California, including charity homes, legally defined as affordable housing, middle-class market-rate housing and luxury homes.

-The organization represents the interests of builders and developers of housing and commercial projects.
-The association supports state policies that eliminate or simplify building and environmental regulations in order to reduce construction costs.

-Robert Rivinius is the current President and CEO of the organization.
+Dan Dunmoyer is the current President and CEO of the organization.

 History

 The CBIA was established in 1943 as a federation of local and regional associations representing builders at the state level and functioned solely as a lobbying organization.
 In 1952, the organization incorporated as the California Home Builders Council.
 In 1968, the organization changed its name to the California Builders Council.
 In 1977, the organization became a full-service state level association.
 In 1978, the organization changed its name to the California Building Industry Association.
 There are now 10 regional affiliates.

 Since 1977, a political action committee (PAC) and two subsidiary organizations have been established.
 The Building Industry Institute was created in 1994 and is involved in researching strategies to benefit the building industry.
 The California Homebuilding Foundation is an educational foundation that promotes the continued education of individuals and organizations interested in the building industry.
 The CHF also funds research to benefit the building industry.
 In addition to lobbying, the CBIA has incorporated technical, membership, insurance, and educational departments.